All About Tequila

 All tequila is mezcal, but not all mezcal is tequila.
 It is similar to how all bourbon is whiskey, but not all whiskey is bourbon.
 Tequila can only be made from Blue Weber Agave.
 Mezcal is mostly made from Espadin Agave, but there are more than 30 types of agave that can be used for Mezcal production.
 While tequila can only be produced in the regions mentioned above, Mezcal can be produced in nine different areas of Mexico including Durango, Puebla and Oaxaca.
 Mezcal also tends to have a smoky, earthier taste.
 If you are still confused about the difference, give them both a try and decipher the variances for yourself.

 To start, if you already have a preference on how you like to drink your tequila, then that is exactly how you should drink it.
 You know your taste and if you like it, drink it!
 If you aren’t sure, let us lay out some general guidelines.
 How you drink tequila all depends on the particular tequila you are buying.
 With the sudden surge of popularity in the premium tequila category, quality tequilas have become more readily available.
 When choosing a 100% Blue Weber Agave tequila, it is perfectly fine to sip.
 In fact, skip the overly chilled, salt and lime dance.
 Time and handcrafted care went into fine-tuning the taste of that tequila, so our bet is you would be surprised how much you like to sip it straight.
 If you are in the mood for a mixed cocktail, snag a bottle of blanco.
 Since it is unaged, it will mix the best batch of margaritas, palomas or whatever tequila cocktail you are craving.
 As for añejo, drink it as you would a good Scotch.
 Serve at room temperature and sip at your leisure.
 If you would like it chilled, only add one or two ice cubes because you don’t want to dilute the aged flavor.
 If a balance of both is what you are looking for, reposado is your choice.
 It has enough flavor to be sipped but isn’t too intense for a light cocktail.
-If you enjoy a sugary concoction like a tequila sunrise, choose a mixto.
+If you like a cocktail on the sweeter side, such as a tequila sunrise, opt for a mixto.
 The syrups and juices of these decadent drinks will mask any aged flavor and will render spending the extra money useless.

 Tequila is rich in history and has been around for centuries, which usually brings out a bit of myth and mystery.
 Here is the truth behind some of tequilas most notorious lores.